wozjac/omg-odata-mock-generator/README.md

 ## Overview
 Generates random mock data for entities described in the OData metadata document.
-Based on the code from [OpenUI5 Mock Server](https://openui5.hana.ondemand.com/api/sap.ui.core.util.MockServer), but has additional features for influencing the result:
+Based on the code from [OpenUI5 Mock Server](https://openui5.hana.ondemand.com/api/sap.ui.core.util.MockServer), but has additional features:
 - use faker.js API methods for data generation
 - generate specific number of entities for given entity sets
 - skip generation of Entitiy Sets you don't need